fastball-marty/Word-Counter/README.md

     python myapp.py

 The program should now be running.
-Enter the name of your file to count its words.
+Enter the name of your file to count its words, and follow the additional prompts.